getting started

 Install light

-and add the dev script to your package.json
+npm install lightand add the dev script to your package.json.

 {